 Having bad profile photos

-Think about this: Let’s suppose you’re a CEO or high-profile executive and you get an InMail message from a LinkedIn user who wants a job in your company, but the email is some impersonal mass message that’s very generic (and maybe even poorly worded).
+Think about this: Let’s suppose you’re a CEO or high-net-worth individual and you get an InMail message from a LinkedIn user who wants a job in your company, but the email is some impersonal mass message that’s very generic (and maybe even poorly worded).
 Are you going to hire that person?
 You already know the answer.
 Think twice before you hit the “send” button.